catamphetamine/libphonenumber-js/README.md

 }
 ```

-Returns an instance of [`PhoneNumber`](#phonenumber) class, or `undefined` if no phone number could be parsed: for example, when the string contains no phone number, or the phone number starts with a non-existent [country calling code](#country-calling-code), or invalid `defaultCountry` was passed, etc.
+Returns an instance of [`PhoneNumber`](#phonenumber) class, or `undefined` if no phone number could be parsed: for example, when the string contains no phone number, or the phone number starts with a non-existent [country calling code](#country-calling-code), etc.

 If a developer wants to know the exact reason why the phone number couldn't be parsed then they can use `parsePhoneNumber()` function which throws the exact error: